-The midterm exam will consist of 60 multiple-choice questions (with answer choices A through E).
+The midterm exam will consist of multiple-choice questions (with answer choices A through E).
 It will cover material from Chapters 9, 10, 11, and 12, as well as any lectures on those chapters.
-You will have two hours to complete the test, giving you approximately two minutes per question.

 The exam covers material from both the textbook and lecture, and questions may appear on the test that only appeared in one of those two modalities.